gooddata/gooddata-ui-sdk/libs/sdk-ui-dashboard/api/sdk-ui-dashboard.api.md

 import { IDashboardKpiProps as IDashboardKpiProps_2 } from './types.js';
 import { IDashboardLayout } from '@gooddata/sdk-model';
 import { IDashboardLayoutItem } from '@gooddata/sdk-model';
+import { IDashboardLayoutProps as IDashboardLayoutProps_2 } from './types.js';
 import { IDashboardLayoutSection } from '@gooddata/sdk-model';
 import { IDashboardLayoutSectionHeader } from '@gooddata/sdk-model';
 import { IDashboardLayoutSizeByScreenSize } from '@gooddata/sdk-model';